-Students receive a “green light” from their coach when they’ve demonstrated readiness to pass the NCLEX.
+Students receive a “green light” from their educator when they’ve demonstrated readiness to pass the NCLEX.
 Even after the green light has been given, students are supplied with a detailed study program and remediation resources to guide them to test day.

 Here’s how it works:

 - Each student is assigned a personal Virtual-ATI educator, an experienced nurse educator who works with them one-on-one and provides feedback and encouragement along the way

 - Students are provided 12-week access to an online classroom that begins 30-days prior to graduation, is available 24/7 and includes more than 400 on-demand resources via the mobile-friendly online classroom

 - As students’ progress over the 12-week period, the review is individualized, so special focus is given to topic areas that need most attention

 - Students are provided content assessments with practice questions based on their individual needs

 - A post-review study plan with remediation resources is provided for students to use after the green light is given or 12-week period ends to guide them to test day